When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions:

-2. Set everyone at the start with an inflated balloon and a straw.
+2. Line everyone up at the start with an inflated balloon and a straw.

 Variations:

-2. Make the game more difficult for older kids by setting out an obstacle course they must navigate while blowing their balloon.
+2. Create an obstacle course for older kids to navigate while blowing their balloon.

 Musical Statues